Skip to main content

 This is not straightforward to answer, and is subject to change and may depend on where you live.
 Funding for storing your eggs, sperm or embryos before having medical treatment for gender dysphoria varies depending on where you live, with Scotland, Wales and Northern Ireland all making their own decisions about funding.

-In England, funding decisions about storage and fertility treatment are decided locally by Clinical Commissioning Groups (CCGs).
-Some CCGs will fund treatment and others will not.
+In England, funding decisions about storage and fertility treatment are decided locally by Integrated Care Boards (ICBs).
+Some ICBs will fund treatment and others will not.
 At present, the National Institute for Health and Care Excellence (NICE), which provides guidelines to CCGs and medical professionals on who should be treated on the NHS, does not provide guidance around fertility preservation for people with gender dysphoria.

 The best thing to do is to talk to your GP as it can be tricky to find out exactly what’s available in your local area and if you’re eligible.
 Also bear in mind that even if you can have your eggs, sperm, embryos or tissue stored on the NHS, you may need to pay to use them in treatment later on.